cozy/cozy-stack/docs/cli/cozy-stack_triggers.md

 ### Options

 ```
+      --domain string   specify the domain name of the instance (default "cozy.tools:8080")
   -h, --help            help for triggers
 ```

 ### Options inherited from parent commands